This aesthetic combines the simple shapes of eastern decor with neutral Nordic style colours.

 With minimalism as a common bond, these two worlds combine cold colours with warm colours, natural wood with rattan or linen, and ceramic with base unit furniture.
 Principles which are linked to the morphological stem of the word, a kind of combination between ‘Japan’ (Japanese) and ‘di’ (from Scandinavian), which results in bright spacious interiors where materials play the leading role over decorative objects.
 Less is more.

-Aware of this trend, along with the new formulas which are created in interior design, the companies from the PORCELANOSA Grupo use the Japandi style through the following designs:
+Aware of this trend, along with the new formulas which are created in interior design, the companies from the PORCELANOSA Group use the Japandi style through the following designs:

 1. Ceramic wood and natural wood